-In literature, an 'everyman' has come to mean an ordinary individual that the audience or reader easily identifies with, but who has no outstanding abilities or attributes.
-An everyman hero is one who is placed in extraordinary circumstances and acts with heroic qualities.
+In literature, an 'everyday' or 'common person' has come to mean an ordinary individual that the audience or reader easily identifies with, but who has no outstanding abilities or attributes.
+An everyday hero is one who is placed in extraordinary circumstances and acts with heroic qualities.
 While lacking the talent of the classical hero, they exhibit sound moral judgment and selflessness in the face of adversity.

 Time: 45 Minutes